Use the ‘Let’ Factor to buy the perfect holiday let

-We talk about the key factors in successful holiday letting – photography, décor, pricing and so on – but what happens when your competitors are all reaching the same high standards?
+We talk about the key factors in successful holiday letting, photography, décor, pricing and so on, but what happens when all your competitors all are reaching the same high standards?
 How do you differentiate and stand out from the crowd in a world where expertise and advice is readily available at the tap of a screen?

 Holiday lets with the most bookings have something different, something unusual and eye-catching, a particular feature which triggers the imagination of the potential guest.
 And it doesn’t have to be expensive, we are not recommending an Olympic-size swimming pool in the garden here!

 Call it the ‘Let’ factor – the reasons a guest is going to book your property over others in the area.

 For investors looking to buy, here are a few ideas and property traits which can set you apart from the crowd.

 - A room with a view – let’s start with the obvious one - the one hero shot which will excite potential guests to be there.

 - The ‘wow’ feature – private steps down to a beach, a gym in the basement, the hot tub with a sunset vista – the one key feature which sets you out from other holiday lets in the area.